-Strandburg and Cofone’s forthcoming article, “Strategic Games and Algorithmic Secrecy,” argues that blanket claims regarding the dangers of disclosure are exaggerated, and that in the majority of cases, “socially beneficial disclosure regimes” can be created.
-The co-authors assert that gaming is most often possible when decision makers use imperfect proxies loosely connected to the ideal criteria for reaching a determination—for example, if a software company screened potential hires by considering as a proxy for relevant job skills whether job applicants subscribe to top computer magazines, rather than looking at their college grades.
+Strandburg and Cofone’s finished article, “Strategic Games and Algorithmic Secrecy,” argues that blanket claims regarding the dangers of disclosure are exaggerated, and that in the majority of cases, “socially beneficial disclosure regimes” can be created.
+The co-authors assert that gaming is most often possible when decision makers use imperfect proxies loosely connected to the ideal criteria for reaching a determination—for example, if a software company screened potential hires by considering as a proxy for relevant job skills whether applicants subscribe to top computer magazines, rather than looking at their college grades.

 They add that most decision subjects lack the ability to falsify the input data used in algorithms, such as age, prior arrests, or test scores; also, the true values of such variables are essentially unalterable.
 Even putting those hurdles aside, without knowing precisely how the different variables are weighted, especially in a complex machine learning–based algorithm, subjects would still find gaming them difficult.

-The article suggests some decision makers may underestimate the value of disclosure both to society and decision subjects.
+The article suggests that some decision makers may underestimate the value of disclosure both to society and decision subjects.
 A lack of disclosure, Strandburg and Cofone argue, can obscure socially undesirable algorithm design, and using the risk of gaming to keep algorithms secret might lead to a lack of accountability, inaccurate decisions, bias, arbitrariness, or unfairness.
 Conversely, they write, greater transparency could allow decision subjects “to challenge the factual or other bases for erroneous decisions, and to undertake the socially beneficial strategic behaviors.”

 The co-authors also stress that even machine learning–based algorithms rely on human input; if the design is flawed, a computer will merely execute the problematic algorithm flawlessly.
 Strandburg expresses concern that the growing complexity of algorithmic processes makes it difficult for decision makers themselves to understand what’s going on.
 “It’s now possible for a decision maker to say, ‘Well, we’ll just use this algorithm, and it’s a trade secret,’ or ‘We can’t disclose it because it’s so complicated.’… I read a lot of the old literature on explanations and why they’re such a big deal in due process, and part of it is that individuals deserve the explanation.
 But part of it also is that giving the explanation forces the decision maker to justify why they’re doing it.”